lookit/lookit-jspsych/packages/record/README.md

 **`gdpr` [Boolean | false]**

-Whether to include a section on GDPR; only used in template consent_002 + .
+Whether to include a section on GDPR.

 **`gdpr_personal_data` [String]**